Fameless4ellL/fastapi-postgers-backend/README.md

-# bingo-backend
-This is the backend for bingo app.
 It is built with FastAPI and uses PostgreSQL as the database.
 It also uses Alembic for database migrations and Docker for containerization.
 Client didn't pay for this project, so it is open source now and free to use.
 ## alembic